andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-Composing short but clear identifiers.
+Composing short but clear identifiers
+Macros in C

 GDB :
  - ways to run it